I CAN’T KEEP STILL

 Don’t blame me

 We are billions of people who all look, think and feel differently.
 Luckily we are all individuals.
 A good reason to show that and say it out loud: Don’t blame me for being an individual.
+I'm a philanthropist and that's why portrait photography is probably my passion.
+For this series, over 100 people were photographed as part of three happenings.
+These photos were presented in LEICA'S LFI MAGAZINE and as a pop-up exhibition in Munich.

 Someday you will miss me